Hello,

 FileExplorer.Configuration.DeletePaths = FileExplorer.Configuration.ViewPaths;

-PathPermissions GetPermissions(Guid listId, SPWeb web)
+private PathPermissions GetPermissions(Guid listId, SPWeb web)saying the list does not exist.

 If i manually add a "testlib" as a path (removing the "site/") it will load up however all buttons are disabled and I cannot do anything in the Fileexplorer itself (see attached Image)